skranz/MarketAnalysis/README.md

   - Discrete Choice Experiments and the Conditional Logit Model: [https://mm.econ.mathematik.uni-ulm.de/public/ma-3a/](https://mm.econ.mathematik.uni-ulm.de/public/ma-3a/)

   - Exploring Substitution Patterns Between Products and the Mixed Logit Model: [https://mm.econ.mathematik.uni-ulm.de/public/ma-3b/](https://mm.econ.mathematik.uni-ulm.de/public/ma-3b/)

+### Local Installation for RTutor Problem Sets

+To locally install the RTutor problem sets download and extract the [ZIP](https://github.com/skranz/MarketAnalysis/archive/master.zip) of the [MarketAnalysis Github repository](https://github.com/skranz/MarketAnalysis).

+The open the file `setup/setup.html` to get started ([here](http://econ.mathematik.uni-ulm.de/marketanalysis/setup.html) is a weblink).
+The instructions were created for the course at Ulm university where the problem sets where hosted on Moodle.
+If you have downloaded the Github version of the course, you find all problem sets in the directory `RTutor` (Of course, you won't be able to submit your solved problem sets anywhere if you are not a student at Ulm University who takes the course.)

+To run the web-based problem sets starting from Section `2a`, open the file `RTutor/run_ps.R` and the follow the steps described there.